perrauo/datasmith-usd/README.md

 - **USD Mesh Translation**: Converts USD meshes to Datasmith meshes for further processing and export.

 ## Installation

-1. Clone the repository.
+1. Build Unreal Engine from source (5.4.2)
+3. Clone the repository in your Unreal Engine Datasmith directory
+   - e.g. `C:\repos\UnrealEngine\Engine\Source\Programs\Enterprise\Datasmith`
-2. Ensure you have the required software and dependencies installed:
+4. Ensure you have the required software and dependencies installed:
-   - Unreal Engine Source Build 5.4.2
    - Twinmotion 2024
    - Pixar USD v24.05
    - Boost 1.78
    - Python 3.9
-3. Update the library paths in the build configuration files to match your system setup.
+4. Update the library paths in the build configuration files to match your system setup.
+5. Run `GenerateProjectFiles.bat`
+6. Build the newly generated `DatasmithUsd`target

 ## Usage